-Private Investigator licensing in the state of Nevada is handled by the Nevada State Licensing Board.
-This agency is responsible for conducting background investigations on applicants, administering compliance audits of licensees, preparing disciplinary matters for Board review and investigating various complaints of misconduct of a licensee or unlicensed activity.
+The Nevada State Licensing Board handles private Investigator licensing in the state of Nevada.
+This agency is responsible for conducting background investigations on applicants, administering compliance audits of licensees, preparing disciplinary matters for Board review, and investigating various complaints of misconduct of a licensee or unlicensed activity.

 Requirements to get a Nevada P.I.
-License include:
+License include the following:

-- Be a citizen of the United States or lawfully entitled to remain and work in the United States
+- Applicant must be a citizen of the United States or lawfully entitled to remain and work there.

-- Be of good moral character and temperate habits
+- Applicant must be of good moral character and temperate habits.

-- Have no conviction of a felony or a crime involving moral turpitude or the illegal use or possession of a dangerous weapon
+- Applicant must have no conviction of a felony or a crime involving moral turpitude or illegally possessing a dangerous weapon.

-- Undergo a criminal history background check through the Federal Bureau of Investigation (FBI), the Nevada Department of Public Safety (DPS) and California Department of Justice (CDOJ) if you have lived in or ever visited the State of California
+- You must undergo a criminal history background check through the Federal Bureau of Investigation (FBI), the Nevada Department of Public Safety (DPS), and the California Department of Justice (CDOJ) if you have lived in or ever visited the State of California.

-- Have 5 years (2,000 hours each year, totaling 10,000 hours) of investigative experience.
+- Must have five years (2,000 hours each year, totaling 10,000 hours) of investigative experience.
 An associate’s degree in Police Science or Criminal Justice is the equivalent of 8 months or 1,333 hours, and a Bachelor’s Degree in Police Science or Criminal Justice is the equivalent of 18 months or 3000 hours of experience.
-Experience must be certified by your employer on the forms provided in the application
+Your employer must certify your experience on the forms provided in the application.

 Nevada Private Investigator Associations

-- Nevada Society of Professional Investigators – The association works with the State of Nevada Private Investigator’s Licensing Board to confront unlicensed activity, educate its members regarding investigative matters, safeguard the general public, lobby, and set a higher professional standard among fellow P.I.’s in the State of Nevada.
+Once you get a private investigator license, we recommend joining a private investigation industry association.
+The Nevada Society of Professional Investigators works with the State of Nevada Private Investigator’s Licensing Board to confront unlicensed activity, educate its members regarding investigative matters, safeguard the general public, lobby, and set a higher professional standard among fellow P.I.’s in the State of Nevada.